RrraR/WhoWantsToBeAMillionaire-task/README.md

  "ConnectionStrings": {"Default": "Server=localhost\\SQLEXPRESS;Database=WWTBAM-task;Trusted_Connection=True;TrustServerCertificate=True"}

-2. Use FillDatabase.sql file to populate tables
+2. Use FillDatabase.sql file to create and populate tables

 ## How to play